-WT 221 ADVANCED LAYOUT AND FABRICATION 6.0 Credits - 110 Hours - 4 Weeks An advanced course in layout and fabrication.
+WT 221 ADVANCED LAYOUT AND FABRICATION

+An advanced course in layout and fabrication.
 Includes production and fabrication of layout, tools, and processes.
 Emphasis on application of fabrication and layout skills.
-Prerequisite: WT 116 - Co-requisite: None

-WT 224 INTRODUCTION TO GAS TUNGSTEN ARC WELDING (GTAW) 7.0 Credits - 120 Hours - 4 Weeks Principles of gas tungsten arc welding (GTAW), including setup, GTAW equipment, and safe use of tools and equipment.
+WT 224 INTRODUCTION TO GAS TUNGSTEN ARC WELDING (GTAW)

+Principles of gas tungsten arc welding (GTAW), including setup, GTAW equipment, and safe use of tools and equipment.
 Welding instruction done in various positions and joint designs.
-Prerequisite: None - Co-requisite: None

-WT 226 ADVANCED GAS TUNGSTEN ARC WELDING (GTAW) 7.0 Credits - 120 Hours - 4 Weeks This course is designed for the advanced gas tungsten arc welding student.
+WT 226 ADVANCED GAS TUNGSTEN ARC WELDING (GTAW)

+This course is designed for the advanced gas tungsten arc welding student.
 Welding is done in ferrous and non-ferrous materials in various positions and directions on plate and tubular materials.
 Welding theories and advanced techniques are addressed along with filler metal classification, identification and proper selection for specific applications.

-Prerequisite: WT 224 - Co-requisite: None Page left intentionally blank
+Page left intentionally blank